-During my law practice, I'd frequently consulted form books.
-These are huge collections of sample documents lawyers traditionally used to draft legal instruments.
+During my law practice, I'd frequently consulted form books-collections of sample documents that lawyers traditionally used to draft legal instruments.

-"I bet there were form books in the 18th century.
-And if there were, I probably can find language in them that looks a lot like 'necessary and proper," I thought to myself.
+"I bet there were form books in the 18th century," I said to myself.
+"And if there were, I probably can find language in them that looks a lot like 'necessary and proper."
+This brought home something that, in retrospect, seems obvious: Familiarity with the Founders' law is a key to understanding the Constitution they adopted.